CornellDB/cornelldbseminar/index.md

 ### Bio

 Roger Waleffe is a third year PhD student at the University of Wisconsin-Madison working under the supervision of Prof. Theodoros Rekatsinas.
 His work focuses on the intersection of systems and algorithmic challenges for training large-scale ML models using the full memory hierarchy.
 Roger is coleading the Marius project (https://marius-project.org/) which aims to make the use of Graph Neural Networks and Graph Embeddings over billion scale graphs easier, faster, and cheaper.
 Roger holds a B.S. in computer science and physics from UW-Madison and is a recipient of the UW-Madison departmental graduate research fellowship and Goldwater scholarship.

+## Talk by Joe Hellerstein

+### Abstract

+The public cloud emerged a decade ago, yet distributed systems are still programmed using models from sequential computing.
+All the traditional challenges of distributed programming and data are still present in the cloud, only they are now faced by the general population of software developers.
+Added to these challenges are new desires for "serverless" computing, including consumption-based pricing and autoscaling.

+This talk will highlight principles for cloud programming that I have explored with colleagues over the past decade, including the CALM Theorem and languages like Dedalus and Bloom that encourage monotonic coordination-free consistency via logic and lattices.
+The Anna "any-scale" KVS will be presented as a petri dish for the potential of these ideas and many remaining challenges.

+Time permitting, I will conclude by overviewing new work in the Hydro project, which is aimed at bringing research ideas to programmers in an practical, evolutionary fashion.
+Key to our approach is a separation of distributed programs into a PACT of four facets: Program semantics, Availablity, Consistency and Trust.
+We propose to migrate developers gradually to PACT programming by lifting familiar code into our more declarative level of abstraction.
+This agenda raises challenges across multiple areas including language design, query optimization, transactions, distributed consistency, compilers and program synthesis.

+### Bio

+Joe Hellerstein is the Jim Gray Professor of Computer Science at the University of California, Berkeley, and currently on leave as a Faculty Fellow at Sutter Hill Ventures.
+His research focuses on data-centric systems and the way they drive computing.
+In addition to his academic work, Hellerstein has been involved in a number of startup companies including Trifacta, which brought academic research on data wrangling to market.